Market Intelligence

 IPO & New Issuance Pipeline

-Notable upcoming IPOs: Klarna (fintech, ~$15-20B valuation), Cerebras Systems (AI chips, ~$7B), StubHub (ticketing, ~$16B).
+Notable pipeline names being monitored: Klarna (fintech, ~$15–20B valuation), Cerebras Systems (AI chips, ~$7B), StubHub (ticketing, ~$16B) — all awaiting more stable market conditions before proceeding.

 INTERVIEW ANGLE